leon-ai/leon/README.md

 By sponsoring the project you make the project sustainable and faster to develop features.

 The focus is not only limited to the activity you see on GitHub but also a lot of thinking about the direction of the project.
-Which is naturally related to the overall design, architecture, vision, learning process and so on...
+Which is naturally related to the overall design, architecture, vision, learning process, and so on...

 ### Special Thanks